eugene-kul/plugin/README.md

-# Installation wizard for October

 ## Plugin for displaying and moderating reviews on the site

-For the plugin to work, you need to additionally install the **Inetis.ListSwitch** plugin from the October CMS marketplace.

-Frontend of the plugin supports only Russian language
+> Frontend of the plugin supports only **Russian language**.
+But each component can be expanded, and the fields can be renamed as you wish.

 ---